waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # III.
 Puzzle Solutions & Learnings

-- **Victory Road 1F Puzzle (Learning):** The correct solution requires solving both the western and eastern boulder puzzles to clear the barrier at (10, 13).
-The western puzzle involves pushing the boulder at (3, 11) to the switch at (3, 10).
-The eastern puzzle requires pushing the boulder from the upper platform to its switch.
-This confirms that complex, multi-step solutions are possible.
+- **Victory Road 1F Puzzle (Corrected Solution):** The puzzle is a sequential, multi-step process.
+1. Push the southern boulder at (6, 16) SOUTH to (6, 17).
+2. This unblocks the path to the steps at (6, 14).
+3. Ascend the steps to the western elevated platform.
+4. Navigate past the defeated Youngster at (7, 11), who is traversable.
+5. Solve the western puzzle by pushing the boulder at (3, 11) NORTH to the switch at (3, 10).
+6. This action opens the central boulder barrier at (10, 13), granting access to the eastern half of the map and the second boulder puzzle.
 - **Boulder Puzzle Reset:** Leaving and re-entering a floor resets all boulders to their original positions.
 This is a core mechanic for solving boulder puzzles and escaping self-inflicted traps.
 - **Elevation Change (Correction):** My hypothesis that one can step down from `elevated_ground` to `ground` was tested and proven false by the game engine.
 Movement between elevations is only possible on `steps` or `cleared_boulder_barrier` tiles.